February 13, Reading 3 – Matthew 28

 “And when they had crucified him, they divided his garments among them by casting lots.”

-Matthew gives us here a multitude of horrible decisions and cruelty all wrapped up in a few verses.
+Matthew recounts here multitude of horrible decisions and cruelty wrapped up in a few verses.

-The soldiers, the robbers, the chief priests, the scribes, the elders.
+The soldiers, the robbers, the chief priests, the scribes, the elders, those who passed by the cross.
 They all mocked Jesus.

-If He was so powerful, why can we kill Him?
+If Jesus was so powerful, why are we able to kill Him?

 They thought Him beaten and crushed (and He was) – But they didn’t understand what that meant, the Lamb slain from before the foundation of the world.